TodePond/SandPond/README.md

 * Implement demon horde sort.
 * Add panning to camera controls.
 * Try making different Worlds resolve rules in different web workers.
 * Let the user change the opacity of different elements on the fly.
-Highlight elements that you hover over in the menu.
+* Highlight elements that you hover over in the menu.
 * Allow different size atoms.
 * ADD VR SUPPORT.

 ## Done
+* Support multiple layers of inputs. ✔️ 16.10.19
 * Make input and output arguments all named. ✔️ 15.10.19
 * Implement a symmetry option that transforms a rule to all symmetries, instead of just choosing one randomly. ✔️ 13.10.19
 * Fix 3D elements not working in 2D mode. ✔️ 12.10.19